-The special rate increase of 6.05% that Council currently has in place was granted under Section 508 (2) of the Local Government Act for a two year period commencing in 2011-12 and expiring this year.
-The money raised from the existing special rate has been spent on resealing, heavy patching and rehabilitation of regional roads, urban collector roads, and rural collector roads in the local government area.
+The third increase was 6.05% per year was granted under Section 508(2) of the Local Government Act for a two year period commencing in 2011-12 and expiring in 2012-13.
+The money raised from this special rate was spent on resealing, heavy patching and rehabilitation of regional roads, urban collector roads, and rural collector roads in the local government area.